Welcome to class 1

 Starting Reception is a very important and exciting time for children and parents.
 Here in class 1 we offer the children lots of opportunities to learn and explore through play within our continually changing provision areas (indoors and outdoors).
 The children will learn through a mixture of adult led and child initiated learning, both of which are as equally important in a child's development.

+We had a very busy first half term where the children completed the topic 'All about me'.
+They also spent a lovely afternoon with their grandparents at the village hall during our community day.
 Reading logs will also be used to send home messages and for school to receive messages please make sure reading logs are in school every day and children should place the logs in the basket each morning, located in class 1, this will give me the opportunity to check for messages or pass on messages to parents.

 Supporting your child Yr Reception